 Many kinds of infections can also cause burning knee pain.
 The most common is septic arthritis.
 In this condition, the bacteria enter the body and infect the knee.
 As a result, the knee becomes red and swollen, and you may feel high temperature and weakness.

-It’s recommended to seek immediate medical attention as soon as you see any unusual activity in your knee.
+Seeking immediate medical attention when you see any unusual activity in your knee is recommended.

 Knee injuries, such as stiffness, instability, locking, or popping, can cause burning knee pain.
 These conditions occur due to sudden knee twisting, a joint blow, an RTA, a sudden fall, or a cartilage tear in the knee, resulting in severe trauma.

 Trauma can cause bleeding in the joint that puts pressure on the nerves and causes burning knee pain.
 You’re more likely to feel the pain in the affected area, and the other knee will stay fine.

 Nerves are the vessels that transfer signals between the spinal cord or brain and the entire body.
 Any irritation or damage in the nerves can cause burning knee pain.